Hurricane Sally: Elsewhere

 The winds from the outer bands of Sally caused the south side of Lake Pontchartrain in Louisiana to overflow its banks, flooding Lakeshore Drive.
 However, no serious damage was reported as the storm veered farther east than originally forecast.
 Sally brought flooding to Mississippi, with the worst in Jackson County.
 At the peak of the storm, more than 10,000 people were without power along the Gulf Coast.
 Pascagoula police reported downed power lines and traffic lights in the city and a power outage on the eastern side of the city.
 Some parts of South Mississippi also reported uprooted trees and downed signs.
 Overall damage in Mississippi was expected to be much greater, but was reduced because the storm shifted east.
 In Georgia, six tornadoes were confirmed, of which two were rated EF1 while the other four were rated EF0.
 One person was killed and two others were injured after a large oak tree fell onto two homes and several cars in Atlanta.
-Two other fatalities occurred in metro Atlanta, one in Cobb County where a man died after a slick road caused a driver to lose control of his vehicle and hit the bus stop where the man was waiting at, and another in Gwinnett County where a 71-year-old woman was killed when a tree fell across the roadway, pinning her underneath.
+Two other fatalities occurred in metro Atlanta, one in Cobb County where a man died after a slick road caused a driver to lose control of his vehicle and hit the bus stop where the man was waiting at, and another in Gwinnett County where a 71-year-old woman was killed when a tree fell across the roadway, pinning her underneath it.
 In North Carolina and South Carolina, 16 more tornadoes were also confirmed from September 17–18.
 Two of them were rated EF1 and two others were rated EFU, while all the others were rated EF0.
 One person was injured indirectly as he was cleaning up debris from his mobile home following an EF0 tornado in Sardis, South Carolina.